Trump’s former rivals Haley, DeSantis put on show of unity at RNC

 DeSantis, who finished a distant third to Trump in the primaries, struck a more combative tone, latching onto concerns about Biden’s mental acuity and calling on Republicans to send him “back to the basement”.

-“As a citizen, as husband and as a father, I am alarmed that the current president of the United States lacks the capability to discharge the duties of his office.
+“As a citizen, as a husband and as a father, I am alarmed that the current president of the United States lacks the capability to discharge the duties of his office.
 Our enemies do not confine their designs to between 10am and 4pm,” DeSantis said.

 “We need a commander in chief who can lead 24 hours a day and seven days a week.
 America cannot afford four more years of a ‘Weekend at Bernie’s’ presidency,” DeSantis added, referring to the 1989 comedy film about two employees who spend a weekend passing off their dead boss as alive.